andrelmbackman/push_swap/README.md

 - Push them back in general order, they will not be in perfect order until the whole subchunk is pushed back to A.

-- [ ] if not using dst_prev: deletet it from header and get_destined
-- [ ] Every check before pushing to b: check if SS, RR or RRR is useful.

-- [ ] protect from a huge number of ints?
+- [ ] protect from a huge number of ints? https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e
-- [ ] protect against seg faults when doing -0, +1..
-https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e
-- make a script that uses curl to get 500 random ints